CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- > “Compound interest is the eighth wonder of the world.
 He who understands it, earns it ... he who doesn't ... pays it.” &mdash; Albert Einstein -->

 <!-- > "Gold laboreth diligently and contentedly for the wise owner who finds for it profitable employment, multiplying even as the flocks of the field." &mdash; [The Five Laws of Gold](https://en.wikipedia.org/wiki/The_Richest_Man_in_Babylon#The_Five_Laws_of_Gold) -->

+> "We are all faced with a series of great opportunities brilliantly disguised as impossible situations." &mdash; Charles R. Swindoll

+> “It is impossible to begin to learn that which one thinks one already knows.” &mdash; Epictetus

 > “I am thankful for all of those who said NO to me.
 It's because of them I'm doing it myself.” &mdash; Albert Einstein